 When I was in seminary, one of my classmates reported that during her psychological screening for ordination, the psychologist asked her if she had ever received a communication from someone who had recently died.
 She hesitated, but she decided to be brutally honest, so she said yes.
 The psychologist continued along the list of questions, but he observed that she was apprehensive.
 He paused and said, “Oh, by the way, your answer about communications from the dead is perfectly normal.”

-After you have gotten your bearings, the two angels take you on a tour of Paradise and Hades, and then assist you as you undergo a provisional individual judgment, which is called a “particular judgment,” to determine whether you wait for the Resurrection and the Last Judgment in Hades or in Paradise.
+After you have gotten your bearings, the two angels take you on a tour of Paradise and Hades, and then assist you as you undergo a provisional individual judgment, which is historically called a “particular judgment,” to determine whether you wait for the Resurrection and the Last Judgment in Hades or in Paradise.
 This process takes some time and generally ends on the fortieth day after death.

 Among Orthodox Christians it is customary to pray for the recently deceased on the third, ninth, and fortieth days after the death.
 They pray on the third day, because that is about when the spirit begins its particular judgment; on the ninth day, because that is approximately when the spirit begins its guided tour; and the fortieth day, because that is usually when the spirit finally enters Hades or Paradise.
 How did they come up with that scheme?
 By digesting 2,000 years of observations and experiences.

-In particular it is a good idea to work out bereavement issues in prayer, which usually consists of giving and requesting forgiveness.
+During the first three days after someone’s death, it is a good idea to work out bereavement issues in prayer, which usually consists of giving and requesting forgiveness.
 Bishop Timothy Ware asks, “Why do we pray for the dead?” and he answers his own question, “Because we love them.”
 Do the dead benefit from our prayers?
 We don’t know.
 Perhaps it would put their minds at ease about the issues you resolve.
 In any event, such prayers are acts of love, and acts of love are more important to Jesus than correct theology.
 It is also cheaper and more effective than a secular bereavement counselor.
 The dead in Christ are still alive: if you never told your father that you loved him before he died, it isn’t too late to do it now.
 If after your mother’s death, you have forgiven her or need her forgiveness, why not ask Jesus to handle it?
 You can resolve the issues now, or you can pay a secular bereavement counselor to help you cope with not resolving them.

 What Happens to You between Death and the Last Judgment